 Get documents signed in minutes, not days.

-With Adobe Sign, you can prepare and send a document to be e-signed in a few quick clicks.
+With Adobe Sign, you can prepare and send a document for esignature in a few quick clicks.
 Sign and return on any device in minutes.
 And track each step from beginning to end.

-As simple to sign as to send.Your recipients simply click on a link, then sign in a browser on their computer or mobile device.
+As simple to sign as to send.Your recipients simply click a link and then sign in a browser on their computer or mobile device.
 No downloads or account signups to slow things down.

-Cut out the guesswork.Get notified as soon as a document’s viewed or signed.
+Cut out the guesswork.Get notified as soon as a document is viewed or signed.
 Receive automatic alerts when it’s set to expire.
 And send reminders to keep things moving.